-For 190 years people from all walks of life have joined together as the congregation now known as The First Presbyterian Church of Springfield.
+For more than 190 years, people from all walks of life have joined together as the congregation now known as The First Presbyterian Church of Springfield.
 Our church has a long history of service and commitment to the city of Springfield.
 The current building, on the corner of Seventh and Capital Streets, became our home in 1872 when we purchased the building from Third Presbyterian Church.

-Our prior building, which was located on the corner of Third and Washington Streets, was the church the Lincoln family attended.
-Sadly, this building was sold and later torn down, but the Lincoln pew remains and is on display in our church Narthex.
+Our previous building, which was located on the corner of Third and Washington Streets, was the church the Lincoln family attended.
+That building was sold to a Lutheran congregation and later torn down, but the Lincoln pew remains and is on display in our church Narthex.

 The Lincoln family paid a fee for pew number 20 in the Washington and Third Street sanctuary.
 The pew number is visibly stamped on the left side under the armrest.
 In 1912, the pew was purchased by Mr. John W. Bunn and placed in our current building.